🍎

 Our process starts by writing code.
 In order to push this code to GitHub we need create a GitHub repository.
 The steps below will connect us to GitHub, create a repository and push the code to GitHub.
 We only need to run the step that connect to GitHub the first time we want to push code from Replit.
 After that, the connection will be setup and we only need to use the Replit Git User Interface to authorize the user and create a repository and push code.

-This video will walk you through the Replit+GitHub Integration.
+This will walk you through the Replit+GitHub Integration.

 Add a README.md file